tagspaces/documentation/docs/ui/keybindings.md

 To use a keyboard shortcut, hold down one or more keys while pressing the last key of the shortcut.
 For example, to use the shortcut **Ctrl** + **C** on Windows and Linux or **Command** - **C** on macOS, hold down **Ctrl** button, press **C** and then release both keys.

 TagSpaces like a much of modern software also provides a range of keyboard shortcuts for better experience with it.
-Please find the list of the currently supported keyboard shortcuts bellow.
+Please find the list of the currently supported keyboard shortcuts below.

 ## Default keybindings